 French ships made the first successful raids on the Spanish treasure galleons.
 Genoese navigator Giovanni da Verrazano (c.1485-c.1528), sailing for the French, took three Spanish ships in 1522.
-Two were laden with Mexican treasure and the third carried sugar, hides, and pearls.
-However, Verrazano is better known for the discovery of New York Bay in 1524.
+Two were laden with Mexican treasure; the third carried sugar, hides, and pearls.
+Verrazano is better known for the discovery (in 1524) of New York Bay, and the narrows there is named for him.